If we’re honest, I think most of us would agree – – we love seeing ourselves written up in the media.

 But do you also like getting good gigs?

 Today’s Educate and Entertain post takes a look at five ways for musicians and performing artists to accomplish all of the above, and more, using Google Alerts.

-(Visual artists – most of these tips will apply to you too, and #6 is just for you.)
+(Visual artists – most of these tips will apply to you, too.)

 What Are Google Alerts?

 Google Alerts allow you to be notified by email whenever new results appear on the web that match the words and/or phrases you’ve told Google you’re interested in.

 There are dozens of ways to use these to your advantage as a performing artist – – I’ll detail five of my favorites below.

 It’s super simple to get set up with Google Alerts.

 Just head over to www.google.com/alerts and type in a word or phrase you want to keep tabs on.
 (The name of your own act would be a great one for starters.)

 Give Google an email address to send the alerts to, then click “Create Alert.”